 Contemporary artist Hiroshi Sugimoto established the Odawara Art Foundation in 2009 in order to foster the advancement of Japanese culture while adopting an international perspective, by producing and promoting theater, from classical theater arts to avant-garde stage art; conserving and exhibiting art objects and other items; conveying traditional performing arts to younger generations; and promoting arts and culture in a manner that transcends historical periods and genres.

 Nestled against the sheer outer rim of the Hakone Mountains and overlooking Sagami Bay, the Enoura district of Odawara City is a precious piece of Japan’s natural heritage, with a landscape of remarkable beauty preserved in unspoiled condition.
-This will be the site of the Odawara Art Foundation’s Enoura Observatory, which is currently under construction with opening scheduled for October 2017.
+This is the site of the Odawara Art Foundation’s Enoura Observatory, which opened to the public from October 2017.
 It is our fervent hope that with the cooperation of the Odawara municipal government, this facility will make wide-ranging contributions to the advancement of arts and culture and to the vitality of the local community.

 Odawara Art Foundation

 In the history of humanity, art was born at the same time as human consciousness.
 Art, from its very inception, has been intertwined with religion, serving to explain the mysteries of world we live in.
 Painting, sculpture, music, and theater: over the years and into the new millennium, throughout numerous transformations, these arts have been passed down to our generation.
 Now it is our time to reconsider how humanity is to engage with the world.
 By looking back at the history of art, we can gain important insights into how we have dealt with this world in the past and consider the path humanity must take for the future.